RAK2461 WisNode Bridge IO Lite Quick Start Guide

 -

-Connect the RAK2461 to a computer using the USB type-C cable.
+Connect the RAK2461 to your computer using a USB Type-C cable.

 NOTE- Note that this will work for the LoRaWAN configuration, but when configuring the sensor you would need to connect the 9–24 VDC power supply in order to provide power to the sensor itself.